rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/attaching-existing-storage/_index.md

 ### Prerequisites

-- Rancher can only dynamically provision new storage in clusters [created with RKE.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/)
 - To create a persistent volume as a Kubernetes resource, you must have the `Manage Volumes` [role.]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#project-role-reference)
-- If you are provisioning storage for a cluster hosted in the cloud, the storage and cluster hosts must have the same cloud provider, and the cloud provider must be enabled.
-For details on enabling cloud providers, refer to [this page.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/)
+- If you are provisioning storage for a cluster hosted in the cloud, the storage and cluster hosts must have the same cloud provider.

 ### 1. Set up persistent storage in an infrastructure provider